 Experts focus on hydrogen production tech

-Experts from around the world will meet to discuss the latest technology and developments in the hydrogen sphere at a virtual international forum convened by the University of Adelaide this week (14-16 September).
+The latest technology and developments in the hydrogen sphere will be discussed by over 70 experts from around the world when they meet at a virtual international forum convened by the University of Adelaide.

-“The Hydrogen Production Technologies (HyPT-2) forum will explore in-depth a range of current and emerging zero carbon emission (CO2-free) hydrogen production technologies,” said the University of Adelaide’s Professor Greg Metha, School of Physical Sciences, who is co-convener of HyPT-2.
+“The Hydrogen Production Technologies (HyPT-3) forum will explore in-depth a range of current and emerging zero carbon emission (CO2-free) hydrogen production technologies,” said the University of Adelaide’s Professor Greg Metha from the School of Physics, Chemistry and Earth Sciences, who is convener of HyPT-3.

 “A global focus on decarbonisation is driving demand for low-carbon energy solutions and rapid innovation in hydrogen production technologies.”

-HyPT-2, which follows on from the HyPT-1 forum in 2019, will explore the major area of interest for the hydrogen industry, namely cheap hydrogen production, including limitations and future prospects of large-scale electrolysers.
+The HyPT-3 forum runs from Tuesday 12 to Friday 15 September.
+The meeting of minds follows on from the very successful forums HyPT-1 in 2019 and HyPT-2 in 2021.
+This year’s event will explore the major area of interest for the hydrogen industry, namely cheap hydrogen production, including limitations and future prospects of large-scale electrolysers.

-“Renewable hydrogen – produced through electrolysis from renewable energy sources – is a significant part of meeting the challenge to reduce carbon emissions, particularly for sectors and industries that cannot be readily electrified” said Professor Metha.
+“Renewable hydrogen is a significant part of meeting the challenge to reduce carbon emissions, particularly for sectors and industries that cannot be readily electrified,” said Professor Metha.

 - Appraise current technologies including their projected effectiveness as well as their limitations;